Education: PhD, Stanford University with Prof. Andrew Y. Ng.

 How can robots operate autonomously in unstructured environments?
 I design new machine learning algorithms to help robots perceive the dynamic environments so that they can perform tasks such as manipulating objects in the environment, perform assistive tasks, and more.
 Perceiving the environment includes 3D scene labeling, activity detection, reasoning through humans, and in general mapping the high-dimensional perceptual space to robotic actions in time.
 One key challenge is how to formulate traditional robotics problems of perception and planning into data-driven learning problems.

-I co-advised Congcong Li, who is now a research scientist at Google.
+I co-advised Congcong Li and Zhaoyin Jia, who are now a research scientist at Google and GoogleX respectively.

 Other students I have worked with are: Mevlana Gemici, Wen H Lui, Rudhir Gupta, Changxi Zheng (now assistant professor at Columbia University), Paul Heran Yang, Adarsh Kowdle, Zhaoyin Jia, and Marcus Lim.